Tags: chromosome/chromatin; epigenetics; holism; plasticity/genome; transcription; transcription/transcription factors

 I have so far offered only a rather vague and general description of the highly effective embrace in which DNA is held.
 In later sections we will look further at some of its key features.

-Meanwhile, leaping tall edifices of thought in a single bound, we will pass over the question how cells “know” which genes need to be expressed within the current context of a person’s activity and within the virtually infinite number of uniquely performing cellular niches within our bodies.
+Meanwhile, leaping tall edifices of thought in a single bound, we will pass over the question how cells “know” which genes need to be expressed within the current context of a person’s activity and within the trillions of cells constituting our bodies.
 We will also avoid asking how any single cell — which can play only a spatially minute part within an organ such as the liver or within a process such as wound healing — finds its own proper role in whatever the current larger performance happens to be.
 And so, assuming all the necessary contextualization and direction to be somehow wisely taken care of,5 we will imagine just one cell embarking on a single task: to give expression to one among its 20,000 or so genes.
 How might this cell proceed?

 Our imaginative exercise will necessarily be more than a little artificial.
 That’s because we need to think one thing at a time, whereas in the cell countless mutually entangled things are all happening at once.
 But we will try to make the best of it.